 The Waka - Te Hono ki Aotearoa

-In 2010 a Māori war canoe (waka taua) Te Hono ki Aotearoa or The Link to New Zealand was ceremonially gifted, on a permanent loan, to the Museum Volkenkunde, the Netherlands Ethnology Museum in Leiden.
+In 2010 a Māori war canoe (waka taua) Te Hono ki Aotearoa or The Link to New Zealand was ceremonially gifted, on a permanent loan, to Wereldmuseum Leiden, the Netherlands Ethnology Museum in the city of Leiden.
 This is the only waka taua in the Northern Hemisphere and represents the strong bonds between Dutch and Māori, the indigenous population of Aoteaora New Zealand.

 Let's connect